ZhiZe-ZG/TXBNFLesson/README.md

 # TXBNFLesson
-This is about Backus Naur Form, lexical analysis and syntax analysis.
+This is a a series lessons about Backus Naur Form, lexical analysis and syntax analysis.